First year course selection

 New Student Course Selection

-The first thing that you need to do is read the "BA Program" page of the Registration Handbook for New Students:
+The first thing that you need to do is read the "BA Program" page of the Registration Guide for New Students.

+In the Handbook, you will find important information about the courses you must take, including information about BA Distribution requirement courses.
 Please note that some GEOG courses are social sciences, and some are natural/mathematical sciences.
 Also note that our "First Year Seminar" courses (code: UNIV*1200) can be used to fulfill any of the BA Distribution categories (social science, arts/humanities, or natural/mathematical sciences).
-To view all First Year Seminar topics for the Fall 2019 semester, see: https://www.uoguelph.ca/vpacademic/fys/

 Required First Year Courses by Specialization